Tagged: solidarity

 Call for International Solidarity from Bangladesh: Garment Workers fight for increase in Minimum Wage

-Not only factory owners but also the brands sourcing from those factories are major profiteers of the workers’ sweat and labour.
+Not only factory owners but also the brands sourcing from those factories are major profiteers of the workersโ sweat and labour.
 The products end up in stores worldwide.
-Therefore: Let’s globalise this fight, take it to the streets and confront the brands!
+Therefore: Letโs globalise this fight, take it to the streets and confront the brands!

 Note: Some brands released a statement directed at the president of Bangladesh asking for the conflict to be resolved as soon as possible.
+But statements are not enough.
+The retailers must ensure that the factories they source from pay a minimum wage of 25 000 BDT!

 This NEWS section provides updates on the movement continuously.